mvolkmann/authentication-fastify/README.md

 During a login attempt, the bcrypt `compare` function is used to compare the password passed in over HTTPS to the hashed value retrieved from the database.
-Even if a hacker gained access to one of these hashed password values, determining the password from which it was generated would require knowing the hashing algorithm that was used and the number of rounds passed to the `genSalt` function which affects the salt values used.

 ## Cookies